QuTech-Delft/cQASM-spec/docs/language_specification/tokens/identifiers.md

-An identifier `ID` is a single character or a sequence of characters of the following form: upper or lowercase letters from the ISO basic Latin alphabet, underscore, and digits, with the constraint that the first (or singular) character cannot be a digit.
+An identifier is a single character or a sequence of characters of the following form: upper or lowercase letters from the ISO basic Latin alphabet, underscore, and digits, with the constraint that the first (or singular) character cannot be a digit.

-For now, they are used to define the names of (qu)bits or (qu)bit registers by the user, and predefine the names of useful [mathematical constants](../expressions/predefined_constants.md), [built-in functions](../expressions/builtin_functions.md), and [gates](../statements/gates.md).
+For now, they are used to name a (qu)bit (registers) by the user, and predefine the names of useful [mathematical constants](../expressions/predefined_constants.md), [built-in functions](../expressions/builtin_functions.md), and [gates](../statements/gates.md).
 Note that identifiers are not protected, _i.e._ they can be reused.
-For example, it is permissible, however discouraged, to name a (qu)bit (register) `pi`, `cos`, or `X`.
+For example, it is permissible, however discouraged, to name a (qu)bit (register) `pi`, `cos`, or `Rx`.

 Reserved [keywords](keywords.md) cannot be used as an identifier.